Skip to main content

 Latest updates

-The shared space will extend along Mercury Lane from south of the station to the top by Karangahape Road and includes a short section of Cross Street.
-A special road surface, signage and street furniture will indicate to drivers that this is a slow-speed, shared space where pedestrians have priority.
+The shared space will extend along Mercury Lane from south of the station to the top by Karangahape Road.
+It includes a short section of Cross Street.
+A special road surface, signage and street furniture will show drivers this is a slow-speed, shared space where pedestrians have priority.
 No parking will be available in the shared space.

 The shared space will have raised bollards that will be able to be lowered for authorised local vehicles only.
-This will be actioned as a pilot ‘traffic filter’ scheme for up to two years – with the opportunity for local input before being made permanent.
+This will be a pilot ‘traffic filter’ scheme for up to 2 years — with the opportunity for local input before being made permanent.

 Due to the streetscape changes, vehicles will move around the area differently.
 We have already made the following permanent changes: